I'd Rather Write a Symphony

 I'd Rather Write A Symphony is the sixth studio album and the second international release from Swedish singer/songwriter Ted Gärdestad.
 It was released in 1980 through the Polydor label in West Germany and The Netherlands, promoted by the single "Don't Treat Me This Way" backed with "Mindblower".
 An expanded and partly re-recorded version of the album was released as Stormvarning on the Polar Music label in Sweden the following year, the track "Love Light" is however only available on the international edition.

-Two unreleased songs from the album sessions, the title track and "Nobody Loves You Now" saw their debut twenty years later as part of the 2001 4 CD boxed set Solregn.
+Two unreleased songs from the album sessions, the title track and "Nobody Loves You Now" saw their debut 20 years later as part of the 2001 4 CD box set Solregn.

 I'd Rather Write A Symphony in its entirety remains unreleased on CD.
 However, all tracks are included in the 2009 8-CD box set Helt Nära Dig - Samlade Album.